hoetmaaiers/url2png-gem/README.markdown

 Options are:
   - :production (default; will use the url2png api to generate thumbs)
   - :placehold (will generate an image at http://placehold.it)
-  - :dummy (will give a base64 data image)
+  - :dummy (will give a grey base64 data image)

 In Rails you probably want to do configuration in an initializer.